-- · Compatible with LDX 135. - Simple, scalable multi-format image capture and distribution. - First compact camera to emply full IP network connectivity thanks to NativeIP.
+- Compatible with LDX 135 and LDX C150. - Simple, scalable multi-format image capture and distribution. - First compact camera to emply full IP network connectivity thanks to NativeIP.
 No separate base station is required for NativeIP.
-Compatibility offered with XCU UXF (Universe/Enterprise/Xpress). - · Fastest time to deplay and configure. - Extensive operator training not required. - At-a-glance settings and diagnostics for immediate status recognition. - Software update and reconfiguration of licenses and settings (if required) in less than 7 minutes. - Field-tested rugged and reliable. - · Suite of inventory management features. - Quikly align camera configuration to production requirements for superior cost management. - Field replaceable (Q)SFP modules for different IP configurations. - Native 4K UHD 3840x2160 acquisition.
+Compatibility offered with XCU UXF (Universe/Enterprise/Xpress). - Fastest time to deplay and configure. - Extensive operator training not required. - At-a-glance settings and diagnostics for immediate status recognition. - Software update and reconfiguration of licenses and settings (if required) in less than 7 minutes. - Field-tested rugged and reliable. - Suite of inventory management features. - Quickly align camera configuration to production requirements for superior cost management. - Field replaceable (Q)SFP modules for different IP configurations. - Native UHD 3840x2160 acquisition up to 6 speed.